AI-Powered Database Migrations with Bani's MCP Server

 To try AI-powered migrations with Bani:

-pip install bani - Configure the MCP server in your AI client of choice
+- Configure the MCP server in your AI client of choice

-For general getting-started instructions, see docs.bani.tools/getting-started.
+For general getting-started instructions, see docs.bani.tools/en/latest/getting-started/.

 The source code is available on GitHub under the Apache-2.0 license.